Blazing-Mike/crowdfunding-product-page/README.md

 ### Useful resources

-- [Example resource 1](https://stackoverflow.com/questions/10476632/how-to-scroll-the-page-when-a-modal-dialog-is-longer-than-the-screen) - This helped me make the modal scrollable, even if the fix did'nt solve it all.
+- [Making a modal scrollable](https://stackoverflow.com/questions/10476632/how-to-scroll-the-page-when-a-modal-dialog-is-longer-than-the-screen) - This helped me make the modal scrollable, even if the fix did'nt solve it all.

 ## Author